Battle of Changsha (1941): Japanese army's view

 The Changsha operation was enthusiastically promoted by Lieutenant General Anami.
 However, before it could be carried out, there were repeatedly discussions over cancelling it.
-Thus, the operation was change into a short-team operation and the strategy turned to encirclement.
-After defeating the 74th corps, the 11th army considered their operational objective a success.
+Thus, the operation was changed into a short-team operation and the strategy turned to encirclement.
+After defeating the 74th Corps, the 11th Army considered their operational objective a success.
 Some units also entered Changsha but was not allowed to remain in the city for long due to the shortening of the operation period.
-As a result, the 11th army was able to achieve its objective but only caused limited damage on the Chinese army.
-The Chinese army’s counterattack at Yichang also showed their still high morale and the grand scale of their operation.
+As a result, the 11th Army was able to achieve its objective but only caused limited damage on the Chinese army.
+The Chinese army's counterattack at Yichang also showed their still high morale and the grand scale of their operation.

-In the operation, the Japanese 11th army suffered 1,670 killed, 5,184 wounded, and 14 missing, including 1,212 killed, 3,760 wounded, and 14 missing in the Changsha battlefield and 401 killed and 1,256 wounded in the Yichang Counter-Offensive.
+In the operation, the Japanese 11th Army suffered 1,670 killed, 5,184 wounded, and 14 missing, including 1,212 killed, 3,760 wounded, and 14 missing in the Changsha battlefield and 401 killed and 1,256 wounded in the Yichang Counter-Offensive.
 They claimed the Chinese army left behind 54,000 corpses and 4,300 prisoners.
-The 65th Infantry Regiment of the Japanese 13th Division in particular suffered serious casualties, with 213 killed in action according to the military history compiled by war veterans of the regiment after the war.
-However, based on the number of supplements and the number of people added, the number of people killed in action was much higher than 213.
-The 2nd Independent Mountain Artillery Regiment had a reduction of about 350 personnel from 25 May 1941 until 5 March 1942 to supplement combat losses in this battle and the Third Battle of Changsha and non-combat losses.
+The 65th Infantry Regiment of the Japanese 13th Division in particular suffered serious casualties, with 213 killed in action according to the military history compiled by war veterans of the Regiment after the war.

-Before the third battle of Changsha, a Japanese company commander transferred from North China made an assumption that the battlefield in Changsha would be more difficult than in North China and thus prepared for a possibility that 35 of the 200 soldiers of his company would be killed in action.

 The Chinese propaganda had an impact on Lieutenant General Anami.
-On November 23, 1941, the general heard someone within the headquarters saying that the Second Battle of Changsha only served as material for the enemy’s propaganda, which made him feel dissatisfied.
-On December 13, the headquarters of the 11th army talked about reports of the temporary 2nd corps and the 4th corps moving southward for a possible offensive at Guangdong after the Battle of Hong Kong.
-The 11th army considered another offensive at Changsha to stop the Chinese’s southern movement, which General Anami immediately approved.
-Preparation for the Changsha offensive was thus inadequate as the operation was decided on the spur of the moment, which would result in the 3rd and 6th divisions’ defeat in the third battle of Changsha.
+On November 23, 1941, the general heard someone within the headquarters saying that the Second Battle of Changsha only served as material for the enemy's propaganda, which made him feel dissatisfied.
+On December 13, the headquarters of the 11th Army talked about reports of the Chinese 2nd Provisional Corps and the 4th Corps moving southward for a possible offensive at Guangdong after the Battle of Hong Kong.
+The 11th Army considered another offensive at Changsha to stop the Chinese's southern movement, which General Anami immediately approved.
+Preparations for the Changsha offensive were thus inadequate as the operation was decided on the spur of the moment, which would result in the 3rd and 6th Divisions' defeat in the Third Battle of Changsha.